Fish Creek Provincial Park in south-central Calgary contains a treasure trove of natural attractions.

-The east side of the parking area is the beginning of this hike which has been specifically architected for me by professional hiking guide Justin Howse at Norseman Ski Hike and Climb.
+The east side of the parking area is the beginning of this hike which has been specifically architected for me by professional hiking guide Justin Howse.
 The adventure begins from the parking area by hiking east on clearly signed, paved path towards Votier's Flats.
 Aprons along the edges of the pavement have been groomed to provide alternate, more foot and leg friendly path over grass and gravel.
 Beginning trail travels relatively straight through a large, flat, grass field to a curl on gentle descent into forest.

 A small dirt trail exits left.
 Although designated as a bicycle trail, it is understood all trails in Fish Creek Park are available to everyone with the expectation all will cooperate to foster positive symbiotic experiences.
 The dirt trail is initially flat through dense forest still protecting patches of snow and ice before gaining more aggressive ascent past sandstone bluffs into a narrowing ravine which rises past sandstone cliffs and ends near the top of the valley.
 Only a few minutes in the ravine negate any sense of surrounding urban development.